 Speak To The Commercial Flood Insurance Experts

-Reach out to the agents at JMG Insurance Agency for more information on what types of businesses need commercial flood insurance.
+Reach out to the agents at JMG Insurance Corp for more information on what types of businesses need commercial flood insurance.
 Since 1916, we have been dedicated to servicing the insurance needs of clients throughout Connecticut, New Jersey, New York, Hawaii, and Massachusetts.
 As an independent agency, we work closely with several stable and reliable insurance carriers.

 If your business’s property is located in a high-risk flood zone (near a body of water or in a coastal region), you should strongly consider purchasing commercial flood insurance.